-Where there is suspected fraud involving dropped televisions or spilled paint, specialist investigators are often brought in, either from the insurer's own staff or from an outside agency.
+Where there is suspected fraud involving dropped televisions or storm damage to a home, specialist investigators are often brought in, either from the insurer's own staff or from an outside agency.
 Such investigators concentrate on the evidence they are given by the claimant using such techniques as voice stress analysis, conversation management and database interrogation.

-Hawkins' approach works well in tandem with such techniques by concentrating on the physical evidence and bringing sound scientific techniques to bear.
+Hawkins' approach works well in tandem with such methods by concentrating on the physical evidence and using sound scientific strategies to discover any unlikely, or impossible, means of occurrence.
 In this way, we can show whether the damage could have occurred in the manner described in the claimant's statement.

 Hawkins is a member of IFIG, the Insurance Fraud Investigators Group.
 Being a member of IFIG enables us to share knowledge and training with other member companies.
 In addition, we can also share information about particular claims where fraud is suspected enabling us to help to identify serial fraudsters not identified by standard database searches.